KtaneModules/ktaneThePlunger-eXish/README.md

-The Plunger, needy module for KTaNE.
+A needy module for KTaNE.
 By: Livio & Marksam32
-Reupload by: eXish
+Reuploaded by: eXish